kkuchta/TSpell/README.md

 **No, I mean, why did you build this** To see if I could.

 **Ok, it turns out you _can_, but what about _should_?** Oh, absolutely not.
 This is terribly inefficient.
-Spell/Type-checking a 9-word sentence takes 40 seconds on my machine and larger dictionaries cause the TS compiler to think its hit an infinite recursive loop and barf.
+Spell/Type-checking a 9-word sentence takes 40 seconds on my machine and larger dictionaries cause the TS compiler to think it's hit an infinite recursive loop and barf.

 **I kinda want to use this for real...** Please don't.
 Or do, and tell me how it turns out.
 If you actually want compile-time spell checking for some reason, maybe rig up a step in your JS build pipleine instead of trying to abuse the type checker like some kinda maniac.